 3 NASDAQ previously stated that it would file a proposed rule change to make the NLS pilot fees permanent.
 NASDAQ has also informed Commission staff that it is consulting with FINRA to develop a proposed rule change by FINRA to allow inclusion of FINRA/NASDAQ TRF data in NLS on a permanent basis.
-Because NASDAQ and FINRA are continuing to discuss such a proposed rule change, and notably, are evaluating what effect the decision of the Court of Appeals for the District of Columbia Circuit in NetCoaliton v.
-SEC, No. 09-1042 (D.C.
-Cir.
-2010) and recent amendments to Section 19 of the Act may have on a proposal to make the pilot permanent, FINRA and NASDAQ have not completed their consultations regarding such a proposed rule change.
-Accordingly, NASDAQ is filing to seek a three-month extension of the existing pilot.
+However, FINRA and NASDAQ have not completed their consultations regarding such a proposed rule change.
+Accordingly, NASDAQ is filing to seek a threemonth extension of the existing pilot.